 The purpose of the detailed spatial plan (DSP) is to implement the comprehensive plan and to create an inclusive spatial solution for the planning area.
 Where a DSP exists or where the preparation of a DSP is mandatory, the plan is the basis for the issuing of building design specifications.

-The functions of the DSP are:
+The tasks to be fulfilled by the DSP can be found in the Planning Act (Paragraph 126).
+If necessary and justified, the DSP may include a proposal to alter the adopted comprehensive plan.